renyuntao/tic-tac-toe/README.md

-1.Synopsis:
+#Synopsis

 This is a little game based on Tic-Tac-Toe,and it is disigned for Linuxer.

-2.How to use this program?
+#How to use this program?

 If you just want to play the game ,what you need to do is compile it with